-- b.
+b.
 If the allegations concern the conduct of a Judge, the Chief Judge of the appropriate district, bankruptcy, or circuit Court must be notified and will be responsible for coordinating any Assisted Resolution and/or taking any other action required or appropriate under the circumstances.
-See, e.g., Rules for Judicial-Conduct and Judicial-Disability Proceedings. - c.
+See, e.g., Rules for Judicial-Conduct and Judicial-Disability Proceedings.

+c.
 If the allegations concern the conduct of an Employee, the EDR Coordinator or the Office of Workplace Relations will coordinate Assisted Resolution and must notify the appropriate Unit Executive(s).
 The Unit Executive is responsible for assessing the allegation(s) and taking appropriate steps to resolve the matter.
-If the allegations concern the conduct of a Unit Executive, the EDR Coordinator or the Office of Workplace Relations must notify the Chief Judge, who is responsible for assessing the allegation(s) and addressing the matter as appropriate. - d.
-The Unit Executive or Chief Judge responsible for assessing the allegations, as indicated in (b) or (c) above, may deny the Request for Assisted Resolution at any time if he or she concludes it is frivolous; it does not allege violations of the rights or protections in this Policy; the alleged conduct arises out of the same facts and circumstances, and was resolved by, a previous EDR Complaint or other claim process or procedure; or other appropriate grounds. - e.
-If Assisted Resolution is successful in resolving the matter, the Parties will so acknowledge in writing. - f.
-If Assisted Resolution is not successful in resolving the matter, the EDR Coordinator or the Office of Workplace Relations will advise the Employee of his or her rights to file a Formal Complaint and/or pursue action under the Judicial Conduct and Disability Act, if applicable, or any other processes.
+If the allegations concern the conduct of a Unit Executive, the EDR Coordinator or the Office of Workplace Relations must notify the Chief Judge, who is responsible for assessing the allegation(s) and addressing the matter as appropriate.

+d.
+The Unit Executive or Chief Judge responsible for assessing the allegations, as indicated in (b) and (c) above, may deny the Request for Assisted Resolution at any time if they were to conclude it is frivolous; it does not allege violations of the rights or protections in this Policy; the alleged conduct arises out of the same facts and circumstances, and was resolved by, a previous EDR Complaint or other claim process or procedure; or on other appropriate grounds.

+e.
+If Assisted Resolution is successful in resolving the matter, the Parties will so acknowledge in writing.

+f.
+If Assisted Resolution is not successful in resolving the matter, the EDR Coordinator or the Office of Workplace Relations will advise the Employee of the Employee's rights to file a Formal Complaint and/or pursue action under the Judicial Conduct and Disability Act, if applicable, or any other processes.

+The Office of Workplace Relations may serve as a resource for the EDR Coordinator to facilitate resolution at the EDR Coordinator's request.

-When an Employee completes a Request for Assisted Resolution form and chooses to use the Office of Workplace Relations to facilitate resolution, the Office of Workplace Relations may notify the local EDR Coordinator when appropriate or upon request of the Employee.
+When an Employee completes a Request for Assisted Resolution form and chooses to use the Office of Workplace Relations to facilitate the resolution, the Office of Workplace Relations may notify the local EDR Coordinator when appropriate or upon request of the Employee.